sarwarbhuiyan/tp-alert-gateway/README.md

 4. For stream-to-table joins, make sure the stream is on the left side of the join (stream to table).
 Table-to-stream joins are not supported.

+5. When using resolver queries, ensure they select the same entity ID columns as the main query.

 ### Example Alert Rules

 #### Network Error Monitoring